portaire/payme/README.md

   a. plain check - is it a number with proper number of digits
   b.
 [Luhn algorithm](https://en.wikipedia.org/wiki/Luhn_algorithm)
 10. Clicking Update should be sending (POST request) the form details [Here](https://portaireapi.herokuapp.com/test/payment)
+11. Make a pull request to this repo

 ENJOY